-It directly inspired designs such as those of Andrea Palladio’s villa La Rotonda in Vicenza, the Panthéon (formerly church of Saint Genevieve) in Paris by Jacques Germain Soufflot, Thomas Jefferson’s Rotunda at the University of Virginia in Charlottesville, the Great Dome of the MIT in Boston, The National Gallery of Art’s West Building, and the Jefferson Memorial by John Russell Pope, both in Washington D.C., to name just a few.
+It directly inspired designs such as those of Andrea Palladio’s Villa La Rotonda in Vicenza, the Panthéon (formerly the church of Saint Genevieve) in Paris by Jacques Germain Soufflot, Thomas Jefferson’s Rotunda at the University of Virginia in Charlottesville, the Great Dome of the MIT in Boston, The National Gallery of Art’s West Building, and the Jefferson Memorial by John Russell Pope, both in Washington D.C., to name just a few.

 The Jefferson Memorial in Washington, D.C., designed by John Russel Pope in the 1930s; photo: Anthony Citrano